 Suffice to say that the car rental industry continues to grow and adapt to the challenges they are currently facing.
 But right now, these challenges are far from over and how customers rent cars will look different for at least a few more years.
 Chip shortages, labour shortages, and vehicle shortages are causing people to be creative with their road trip needs, with some even renting U-Hauls for recreational travel.
 While the demand for car rentals continue to grow, so does the demand for other forms of mobility such as carsharing.
 In fact, carsharing is going to be the new frontier for the car rental industry.

-Car rental companies have already realized the importance of adapting to consumer needs, with many embracing new mobility options by either investing in a mobility start-up or launching their own shared mobility service.
-Either way, car rental companies have expanded the scope of their core business to include new mobility options to their service portfolio.
-When we last looked at this topic, we evaluated how Enterprise, Hertz, Avis Budget Group, Sixt, and Europcar were actively participating in the technology-enabled space of shared mobility.
+Car rental companies have already realized the importance of adapting to consumer needs, with many embracing new mobility options by investing in a mobility start-up or launching their own shared mobility service.
+Either way, car rental companies have expanded the scope of their core business to include new mobility options in their service portfolio.
+When we last looked at this topic, we evaluated how Enterprise, Avis Budget Group, Sixt, and Europcar were actively participating in the technology-enabled space of shared mobility.
 While growth was slower over the past few years, there are still some notable updates from these car rental companies:

 - Enterprise – In addition to the milestones mentioned earlier, Enterprise has managed to sustain current business models such as Enterprise CarShare and CarClub to be a consistent service to its customers.

-- Avis Budget Group – Similar to Enterprise, Avis Budget Group continues to maintain the status quo with their involvement in the new mobility space, such as supplying and maintaining vehicles for Lyft and Waymo.
+- Avis Budget Group – Similar to Enterprise, Avis Budget Group continues to maintain the status quo with its involvement in the new mobility space, such as supplying and maintaining vehicles for Lyft and Waymo.

 - Sixt – Sixt is getting into the multi-modal space by offering the micromobility service, Tier, within its Sixt share app.
 This makes it simple for Sixt share users to also view, book, and rent Tier’s e-scooters and e-mopeds.

-- Europcar – Europcar announced a partnership with Free2Move to gain more vehicle data through their “Connected Vehicles” program, which will help with improving customer service and improve efficiencies in fleet management.
+- Europcar – Europcar announced a partnership with Free2Move to gain more vehicle data through their “Connected Vehicles” program, which will help with improving customer service and improving efficiencies in fleet management.
 More recently, Volkswagen decided to acquire Europcar back into their portfolio, further broadening their mobility services.

 Car rental companies should consider implementing sharing technology into at least a subset of their fleet to take advantage of the benefits that come with sharing.
 In addition to providing another channel to get the brand in front of customers through a different mobility option, sharing reduces operational risk as well.
-Offering vehicles up for different use cases will reduce utilization peaks and enable companies to stabilize the demand of vehicles.
+Offering vehicles up for different use cases will reduce utilization peaks and enable companies to stabilize the demand for vehicles.

 Similarly, a car made for sharing is a connected car, meaning there will be data collected from the vehicle.
-Vehicle data can help uncover customer behaviour patterns and these insights can be used to enhance the customer experience, which has always been a focus for car rental companies.
+Vehicle data can help uncover customer behavior patterns and these insights can be used to enhance the customer experience, which has always been a focus for car rental companies.
 With a robust in-car technology solution, car rental companies could even use the same technology in the regular rental fleet to check on vehicle status and proactively diagnose vehicle issues.

 A powerful telematics solution can also provide flexibility to the car rental company to choose what path they want to pursue.
 As a starting point, there are some standard operating models that are common in the mobility space: